valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-CodeSpaces.md

 #### Make the created port _public_

 [This link](https://github.com/orgs/community/discussions/4068){:target="_blank" rel="noopener"} describes how to work around missing setting for creating public ports.

+This approach relies upon the `gh` CLI.
 Adding this to the `devcontainer` installs the `gh` CLI,

 ```json
 	"features": {